Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Methodology

 \section{Methodology}

-In this paper, we perform a literature review about implemented Intelligent Transportation Systems which use external infrastructure.
-The purpose of this review is to give an overview about the growing landscape of ITS.
-For that, we categorize the collected systems according their features, analyze their properties as well as mention their scientific contributions in the field.
-Furthermore, we would like to discover the open questions and research gaps in the field of ITS with external infrastructure.
-To answer the questions above, first we look unsystematic into the literature to get an overview in the dynamic field of ITS.
-Then, to achieve the highest possible coverage of existing literature, we performed a systematic review according the method by Kitchenham \cite{B.Kitchenham.2004}:
+This section describes how we categorized the collected ITS systems according to their features, analyze their hardware and software properties, and discuss their scientific contributions.
+First, we inspect unsystematically the literature to get an overview of the growing field of ITS.
+Here, we noticed numerous developments in the English, German and Chinese-speaking countries.
+Then, to achieve the highest possible coverage of existing literature, we performed a systematic review according to the systematic review method of Kitchenham \cite{B.Kitchenham.2004}:

-\begin{enumerate} \item Identification of research: We collect documents with the known databases IEEE Xplore, Google Scholar and Google with the keywords "Testfeld ITS", "Test Field ITS", "Testbed ITS as well as "C-ITS".
-We also consider the sources of the collected publications.
-With this strategy, we get a kind of pyramid scheme in our research.
-Unfortunately, a lot of Intelligent Transportation System projects do not publish their results in peer reviewed papers.
-Therefore, we accept in our literature survey papers as well as gray literature (e.g. official websites about the projects).
-For sure, we delete duplicates after collecting all documents.
+\begin{enumerate} \item Identification of research: We collect documents with the known databases and search engines, namely, IEEE Xplore, Google Scholar, and Google with multilingual keywords.
+We use `Test Field ITS', `Testbed ITS' and `C-ITS'.
+Furthermore, we used the German keyword `Testfeld ITS' (Engl.: Test Field ITS) and the Chinese keyword ` ' (Pinyin: Zhìnéng wǎng lián jiāotōng xìtǒng shìyàn chǎng, Engl.: Intelligent Connected Transportation System Test Site).
+This enables us to achieve higher coverage, especially if it was not published in English.
+We also consider the related work of the collected publications.
+With this strategy, we get a pyramid scheme in our research.
+Unfortunately, a lot of intelligent transportation system projects do not publish their results in peer-reviewed papers.
+Therefore, we accept in our literature survey both papers and gray literature, e.g. official websites about projects.

-\item Study selection: We follow several rules for the assessment respectively the filtering of collected sources.
-We select only ITS between 2009 until today.
-For the historical insertion, we choose exceptionally important first known test field projects too.
+\item Study selection: We follow several rules for the assessment or the filtering of collected sources.
+We select ITS from 2009 to today.
+For the historical background, we choose exceptionally important first-known test field projects.
 As an additional criterion, the ITS in this paper has to use external sensors or other infrastructure.
-The systems have to be implemented in real world, only a conceptual idea is not enough.
+The systems must have been implemented in a real-world scenario, systems involving only a conceptual idea were not included in the literature survey.